 The secretary put Jas on hold while checking.
 After a few minutes the secretary came back to the phone and said the farmer who lives down the road could be there in about an hour.
 They agreed to wait.

 Jas and Junia felt like it was God’s providence that they had prepared a picnic lunch that morning before getting on the road.
 They laid out a thick blanket under the trees along the side of the road near their car.
 After a light lunch of sandwiches and snacks Junia knew that old teddy bear would soon be napping.
 Leaning back against the tree trunk she prayed with her eyes open while waiting for Farmer Johnson to arrive.
 Praising God with delight for his beautiful creation as she watched a butterfly and then a bumble bee flitting from flower to flower.

-Soon awakened to the sound of a truck with loud muffler sounds coming down the road.
-Quickly, they stood to see a small elderly man with overalls and a wide-brimmed hat climb out of a monster truck.
-He was warm and friendly as if the Jaspers were family coming for Sunday dinner.
+Farmer Johnson was warm and friendly, as if the Jaspers were family coming for Sunday dinner.
 “Sorry it took so long to get here…My truck wouldn’t start…Had to hunt down the keys to my grandson’s truck.
 He races it!
 But I get to store it in my barn.
 Lucky me!”

 “It sure is…favorite place to fish.
 My son and grandson come out here every summer.”

 “Used to be my favorite place too…used to come here with my family every summer when I was a young boy.
 Haven’t been here for a long time…but who lived here…why is it for sale?”